NymeraAnHomie/UILibrary/README.md

 ## Library
-All Library i found or modified for mobile same for pc.
+All Library i found or modified for mobile same for pc dawg discord kept removing my shitty picture